theopmw/recipe-box/TESTING.md

 - [x] Test page renders correctly.

-- [x] Test "EDIT"/"DELETE" buttons are only availabe to recipe owner/admin user and link to the correct pages.
+- [x] Test "EDIT"/"DELETE" buttons are only available to recipe owner/admin user and link to the correct pages.

 ## Create Recipe Page